NormalUhr/yihua-zhang/_posts/2022-05-05-trojan-lth-cvpr22.md

 #### The Discovery of 'Winning Trojan Ticket'

+We start our research by making an observation on the performance change of a backdoored model as we gradually increase the model sparsity with the model pruning technique.
+More specifically, we would like to see how the clean accuracy (CA) as well as attack success rate (ASR) will change with respect to the increasing sparsity.
+We plot the curve of CA and ASR w.r.t. sparsity ratio in Figure 1.
+Some interesting phenomena we listed below indicate that there is a strong connection between model sparsity and Trojan features.

-Trojan features learned by backdoored attacks are significantly more stable against pruning than benign features.
-Therefore, Trojan attacks can be uncovered through the pruning dynamics of the Trojan model.
+As ASR is constantly higher than CA, and CA drops much faster than ASR, Trojan features learned by backdoored attacks are significantly more stable against pruning than benign features.
+Therefore, we assume that "Trojan attacks can be uncovered through the pruning dynamics of the Trojan model".
+The question remains: how to leverage the 'stubbornness' of the Trojan features to detect the Trojan attack itself?

+As we further increase the model sparsity, both ASR and CA reasonably fall to a relatively low level.
+However, at a certain sparsity level, the ASR surges to a conspicuously high level while the CA remains low, which we term the 'winning Trojan Ticket', borrowing the idea from LTH-oriented [\[1\]](#refer-anchor-1) iterative magnitude pruning.
+The performance of the winning Trojan Ticket implies that such a model subnetwork preserves the Trojan attack traces while retaining chance-level performance on clean inputs.
+In other words, it is a 'purely bad' subnetwork.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">